jasdheer/ICEPOLE-Cipher-Optimization/README.md

 # ICEPOLE-Cipher-Optimization
-Optimization of the CAESAR Competition cipher: ICEPOLE on ARM Cortex M4
+Optimization of the CAESAR Competition cipher: ICEPOLE in an ARM Cortex M4 microcontroller.